-Serbia mining exclusive report: New Amendments to the Law on Geological Exploration and Mining1.
-January 2015. / Mining
+Serbia mining exclusive report: New Amendments to the Law on Geological Exploration and Mining, Mining

 The Minister of Mining and Energy Aleksandar Antić has announced that the new Law on Geological Exploration and Mining will be adopted by the end of year.
 The law is in the draft stage and, according to expectations, it should be presented in October, after which it will be sent to the competent ministries for their opinion.
 After obtaining a positive opinion of the Government, the draft law will enter the regular parliamentary procedure.
 The adoption of this law is a condition for adopting the Mineral Resources Management Strategy.